smohiudd/smohiudd.github.io/_posts/2023-08-26-urban-tree-canopy.markdown

 excerpt_separator: <!--more-->
 ---

 ### Research has shown how urban forests have a number of social, environmental and economic benefits in cities.
-They will play in important role in climate change adaptation in urban areas.
+They will play an important role in climate change adaptation in urban areas.
 <!--more-->

 <style>